SundareshSankaran/Find-Nearest-Neighbours/README.md

 1. Base table (input port, required): attach a CAS table to this port containing data to be searched against.

-2. Query table (input port, required): attach a CAS table to this port containing data for which you would like to search for nearest neighbors.
+2. Query table (input port, required): attach a CAS table to this port containing data for which you would like to search nearest neighbors.

 3. ID column (column selector, required): select a numeric column to serve as the unique identifier for each observation.